oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Advanced Security

 In the BFF pattern, all OAuth responsibilities have been moved to the BFF, a server-side component acting as a confidential client.
-Since server-side applications are more powerful than browser-based applications, it becomes easier to adopt advanced OAuth security practices.
+Since server-side applications run in a more controlled environment than browser-based applications, it becomes easier to adopt advanced OAuth security practices.
 Examples include key-based client authentication and sender-constrained tokens.

 ### Threat Analysis